 4. The Lighthouse: The Mystery of the Eilean Mor Lighthouse Keepers

-Maybe you haven’t heard this case before: three lighthouse keepers and rock off the coast of Scotland disappeared.
+Maybe you hadn’t heard this case before three lighthouse keepers and a rock off the coast of Scotland disappeared.
 It’s an enduring mystery, including a strange and mysterious look like If You Tell.
 The country’s bad-tempered men were missing clothing.
-It’s very to the point but informative, which is sometimes the thing you need when researching.
+It’s very to the point but informative, which you sometimes need when researching.

-This book focuses on what it means to be a lighthouse keeper the conditions they found themselves in on the rock.
-Then it delves into the theories around this case.
-I found it well researched, which I’d say is the most important thing in a true-crime book.
+This book focuses on what it means to be a lighthouse keeper and the crew’s conditions on the rock.
+Then, it delves into the theories surrounding this case.
+I found it well-researched, which is essential in a true-crime book.

 Author: Keith McCloskey